Katidian/stock-analysis/README.md

 Refactoring our code made it run much more quickly and smoothly.
 I do not find the new code much easier to read, but it presumably places less strain on one's computer.

-One challenge for me in refactoring this code was pushing myself to the next level of abstraction required to understand how to work with arrays.
-I also kept trying to use certain variables in places where they were useless (or worse than useless).
+One challenge in refactoring is the need to grasp higher levels of data abstraction.
+For example, arrays are very powerful, but they are more complicated to understand than individual variables.
+This project found me frequently trying to use certain variables in places where they were useless (or worse than useless).

-For example, I had assumed we still needed the separate Ticker variable from the original module code, so I set it right after creating the TickerIndex but before creating the three output arrays.
+I had assumed we still needed the separate Ticker variable from the original module code, so I set it right after creating the TickerIndex but before creating the three output arrays.
 It turns out we don't need it since the TickerIndex variable is selecting the ticker symbols from the Tickers array for us.

 My first big problem in refactoring this code was figuring out why we needed separate For loops to initialize the TickerVolumes to zero and how to make that happen.
-After puzzling through that, my main problems largely stemmed from trying to use TickerIndex in places where it had no business being.
+After puzzling through that, my main problems largely stemmed from trying to use TickerIndex in places where it did not elong.
 For example, VBA did not like this:

 ```
 '1b) Create three output arrays